Make-Magazine/makehub/wp-content/plugins/activecampaign-for-woocommerce/README.txt

 10. Click "Update Settings".

 == Changelog ==

+= 1.4.7 =
+* Various bug fixes and logging improvements

+= 1.4.6 =
+* Adds advanced helper buttons to debug connection issues and clear settings without uninstalling the plugin
+* Bugfix for zero total orders that fail validation but are supposed to be zero

+= 1.4.5 =
+* Adds a total value check fallback to double check we have the order total.
+* Adds validation of order before sending to ActiveCampaign.
+* Feature change for debug mode: debug messages will no longer post to the logs if debug mode in the plugin settings is off.
+Reduces log waste.
+* Bugfix to stop record mismatches when looking up an existing order in ActiveCampaign.
+* Bugfix for UUID reset happening at the wrong time causing some finished orders to record as abandoned carts.

 = 1.4.4 =
 * Bugfix to check if undefined functions wc_admin_url() & wp_get_scheduled_event() are available.